stephenwanaswa/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Terraform Locals
+This are named values that can be used within a Terraform module.
+They are similar to variables, but they cannot be set from outside the module.
+Locals are typically used to store values that are calculated or derived from other values within the module.

 Locals allows us to define local variables.
-It can be very useful when we need transform data into another format and have referenced a varaible.
+It can be very useful when we need transform data into another format and have referenced a variable.

 ```tf
 locals {